reqnroll/Reqnroll/docs/quickstart/index.md

     Then the basket price should be $195.0
 ```

 Visual Studio shows most of the steps of the new scenario with default font color, except the "And the client added" step.
-This is because all other steps have been already used in our other scenario as well so we can automatically reuse the automation we provided for them.
+This is because all other steps have been already used in our other scenario as well, so we can automatically reuse the automation we provided for them.
 Great!
 But the "And the client added" step is still *undefined*.
 This is a special step as it contains an attached tabular parameter with the products and the quantities to be added to the basket.
 This parameter is called *Data Table* in Gherkin and you can read more about it in the [](../gherkin/gherkin-reference.md#data-tables) section of our Gherkin page.

 ```{tip}
 You can easily find the step definition method of a *defined* step by invoking the *Go To Definition* command from the context menu of the step.
 And once you are at the step definition, the *Find Step Definition Usages* command shows where it was used.